Sndrahel/Back-AND-Better/README.md

 ![Contact Us](mockups/back_and_better_contact.png)

 ### Features Left to Implement:
+- Home Page
+  - Session section will be updated with more information.
 - About Page:
   - Will be updated with more information about the specific instructors.

 ---
 ## Implementation and Process:
+- I started coding with a navbar and a background image for the home page (index file).
+I separated the body into three sections, the header, the content and then the footer.
+- I added some introductory text on the home page.
+- I added a session section in the home page.
+- I added social links to the footer.
+- I created two more files: about and contact and pasted the content from the index file.

+After the initial planning session with my mentor I needed to:
+- Start with my wireframes for tablet and mobile devices (rookie misstake not doing it ahead as well as the UX planning).
+- I added some introductory text on the about page.
+- I added a form to the contact page.
+- 1 added call to action buttons on the home page and on the about page.

+After my mid-project session with my mentor I had the following changes to implement:
+- Center align buttons and content.
+- Implement css variables to shorten organize multiple code values.

+After my end-of-project mentor session I had the following changes to implement:
+- Change id attributes to class attributes through out the pages.
+- Shorten the image names in the images folder.
+- Add aria-labels to the links on the pages.
+- Correct the responsive layout and media queries through out the pages.

 ---